The Adventures of Pinocchio: Plot

 One morning, Pinocchio and Candlewick awake with donkeys' ears.
 A marmot tells Pinocchio that he has gotten donkey fever, as boys who play and never study or work turn into donkeys.
 Soon, both Pinocchio and Candlewick are fully transformed, and Pinocchio is sold to a circus where he is trained to do tricks.
 He falls and sprains his leg after seeing the Fairy in one of the box seats.
 The ringmaster then sells Pinocchio to a man who wants to skin him and use his hide to make a drum, and throws him into the sea to drown him.
 But when he goes to retrieve the corpse, he finds Pinocchio, who explains that the fish ate all the donkey skin off him and he is now a puppet again.
 Pinocchio dives back into the water and swims out to sea, where the Terrible Dogfish appears and swallows him.
 Inside the Dogfish, Pinocchio unexpectedly finds Geppetto, and they escape with help from a large tuna and look for a new place to live.

-Pinocchio finds Geppetto inside the Dogfish.

-Pinocchio recognizes the farmer's donkey as his friend Candlewick.

 Pinocchio and Geppetto encounter the Fox and the Cat, who are now impoverished.
 The Fox has become lame and the Cat has gone blind, respectively.
 They plead for food and money, but Pinocchio rebuffs them and tells them that they have earned their misfortune.
 Geppetto and Pinocchio then arrive at a small house, which is home to the Talking Cricket.
 The cricket says they can stay and reveals that he got his house from a little goat with turquoise hair.
 Pinocchio gets a job doing work for a farmer, and recognizes his dying donkey as his friend Candlewick.

-Pinocchio becomes a real human boy.

 After long months of working for the farmer and supporting the ailing Geppetto, Pinocchio goes to town with the forty pennies he has saved to buy himself a new suit.
 He discovers that the Fairy is ill and needs money, and gives the Snail he met back on the Island of Busy Bees all of his money.
 That night, he dreams that he is visited by the Fairy, who kisses him.
 When he wakes up, he is a real boy, with his puppet body lying lifeless on a chair.
 The Fairy has also left him a new suit, boots, and a bag which contains 40 gold coins.
 Geppetto also returns to health.